 Like whole life insurance, superannuation includes a death benefit.
 The super death benefit consists of the member’s super account balance at the time of death plus any life insurance cover the member may have had through the super fund.
 This benefit is typically paid to the fund member’s nominated dependants or estate when the member dies.

 What is term life insurance?

 Whole life insurance has been largely replaced by term life insurance.
 Unlike whole life insurance, term life insurance only provides coverage for a certain period of time, as chosen by the policyholder when taking out the policy.
-This means that if you die within the specified term, and a successful life insurance claim is made, your beneficiaries would receive a lump sum death benefit.
+This means that if you die (or are diagnosed with a terminal illness) within the specified term, and a successful life insurance claim is made, your beneficiaries would receive a lump sum death benefit.
 However, if you die outside of the term without having renewed your policy, your beneficiaries wouldn’t receive a benefit.

 The main features of term life insurance are: